omertahi/UBC_volleyball_data_analysis/README.md

 ## Authors: Lucas Crichton, Omer Tahir

-### Description: This is a personal project dedicated to help the UBC voleyball team with its data analysis.
+### Description: This is a personal project dedicated to help the UBC volleyball team with its data analysis.